hecko-yes/hecko.my.to/style-guide/index.md

 ## casualness

-technically unnecessary filler, so like y'know the uh,, yeah every so often i wanna stop using it but then i don't no textspeak abbreviations though, except [specific ones](#abbreviations) (and acronyms like `tbh`, `mfw`, etc)
+- technically-unnecessary filler, so like y'know the uh,, yeah )every so often i wanna stop using it but then i don't)

-a corollary is that i often quote memes instead of speaking normally, which might partly be due to autism idk
+- i often quote memes instead of speaking normally, which might partly be due to autism idk

+no textspeak abbreviations though, except [specific ones](#abbreviations) (and acronyms like `tbh`, `mfw`, etc)

 ## uncasualness

-i sometimes go sesquipedalian, either for comedic effect or because i genuinely don't know the simple word for the given thing (which doesn't mean i'll use the complex word correctly)
+- i sometimes go sesquipedalian, either for comedic effect or because i genuinely don't know the simple word for the given thing (which doesn't mean i'll use the complex word correctly)

-`2 (two)` is funny
+- `2 (two)` is funny

 ## pedantry

 - i use `one` instead of generic `you` because it makes more sense to me (though i'm having trouble getting used to doing it and end up writing `you` first before changing it)
 - when marking for possession, i add `'s` even after words that already end in `s` (e.g. [`tails's tools`](https://www.youtube.com/watch?v=v15HWmwxuZo)), unless they're plural
 - i'm specific about my negation placement (sometimes), distinguishing between e.g. `not supposed to` (where doing the thing might be fine) and `supposed not to` (where doing the thing is explicitly not fine)

+## unpedantry

+- incorrect articles/pluralization, e.g. `a goats` or even `an goats`

 ## leftism